 This multidisciplinary internship gives students the opportunity to explore potential career opportunities available to graduates with their self-designed major.
 Internships can include a wide range of experiences suited to students' particular interests.
 Students must submit an internship contract application to the Harrington Center for Experiential Learning and a study plan to the dean for the School of Business & Social Sciences for approval prior to beginning the internship.
 Graded pass/fail.
-Internships are arranged through the Harrington Center with approval and evaluation by faculty sponsors.
+Internships are arranged through the Harrington Center for Experiential Learning with approval and evaluation by faculty sponsors.
 Specific information is available from the Harrington Center.
+Credits 1

-- Pre-internship seminar; - Permission of faculty sponsor and the dean for the School of Business & Social Sciences.
+- Pre-internship seminar; - Permission of faculty sponsor.